Atlas Digital Emailer

 These onboarding screens represent a core improvement we made after our midpoint feedback- placing personalization at the center of the outreach process.
 Instead of relying on a few static templates, we now begin by gathering detailed, relevant information about each member: their major, minor, fields of interest, and aspects of their personal identity they wish to highlight.

 This approach helps to ensure that the emails generated are tailored to the individual’s background, goals, and shared connections with the recruiter.
-By understanding each member uniquely, the system can surface more relevant recruiter matches and craft messaging that feels authentic rather than mass-produced.
+By understanding each member uniquely, the system can surface more relevant recruiter matches and craft messaging that feels authentic.

 These following screens further strengthen our focus on personalization by capturing each member’s unique voice.
 Members introduce themselves in their own words.
 Then, they select a writing style that best matches their tone.
-This ensures that the AI-generated emails reflect not only their background and interests but also their authentic communication style, making their outreach feel natural and not scripted.
+This ensures that the AI-generated emails reflect not only their background and interests but also their authentic communication style, making their outreach feel natural.

 FINAL PRODUCT